jindrichmynarz/dissertation/parts/sparql.md

 ## SPARQL

 The initial version of the SPARQL-based matchmaker was introduced in [@Mynarz2014b].
-[@Mynarz2015] covers an improved version of the matchmaker.
+Our subsequent publication [@Mynarz2015] covers an improved version of the matchmaker.
 The hereby described version is thus the third iteration of the matchmaker.

 Matchmaking public contract to suitable bidders starts with retrieving similar contracts awarded in the past.